defold/doc/docs/en/manuals/editor.md

 ![Move object](images/editor/rotate.png)

 This tool consists of four circular manipulators.
 An orange manipulator that rotates the object in screen space and one for rotation around each of the X, Y and Z axes.
-Since the view is peripendicular to the X- and Y-axis, the circles only appear as two lines crossing the object.
+Since the view is perpendicular to the X- and Y-axis, the circles only appear as two lines crossing the object.

 ### Scale tool